sseshadr/CarND-LaneLines-P1/writeup_laneLines.md

 	 ![alt text][image4]
 	 ![alt text][image5]
 5. Apply Hough Transform
-This algorithm helps us find ‘line’ like features in the image by transforming image space to a hough parameter space.
+This algorithm helps us find â€˜lineâ€™ like features in the image by transforming image space to a hough parameter space.
 	 ![alt text][image6]
 After this, we visualize the lanes on the original image.
 In this project, we focused constructing these high level steps to perform lane detection.
 So, a number of wrapper functions were provided making it easy to concentrate on the algorithm rather than the implementation.
 	 ![alt text][image7]